Namespace priority

 Every customer implementation is unique and tailored to meet a particular organization’s goals, and as such, the importance of a given namespace varies from customer to customer.
 Real-world examples include:

-You must make configurations in Identity Service that reflects the importance of your namespaces as this influences how profiles are formed and segmented.
+You must make configurations in Identity Service that reflect the importance of your namespaces as this influences how profiles and their related identity graphs are formed and split.

 Determine your priorities